corcorana/restingIAF/iaf_manu.md

 Final analyses were conducted on grand-averaged alpha peak and gravity estimates ($PAF_{GA}$ and $CoG_{GA}$, respectively).
 Note that, in cases where only one channel mean estimate was registered, this value was included as the participant's grand average.
-Kernal density estimation of the probability density function underlying $PAF_{GM}$ data suggested that sample estimates are well-characterised by a Gaussian distribution ([Fig_GA_distribs](#GA_distribs)).
+Kernal density estimation of the probability density function underlying $PAF_{GM}$ data suggested that sample estimates were well-characterised by a Gaussian distribution ([Fig_GA_distribs](#GA_distribs)).
-This is in keeping with previous reports of PAF distribution [@klimesch1996].
+This is in keeping with previous reports that interindividual variance in PAF conforms to a Gaussian distribution [@klimesch1996].
-$CoG_{GA}$ showed some evidence of deviation from the Gaussian distribution on account of a higher incidence of more extreme estimates.
+$CoG_{GA}$ showed some evidence of deviation from this pattern, however, due to a higher incidence of relatively more extreme estimates.
 To the best of our knowledge, this is the first study to examine the distributional properties of the alpha-band $CoG$.
 It is therefore unclear how our estimation procedure compares to previous methods of $CoG$ calculation in this regard.
 Despite the apparent difference in their distributional characteristics, $PAF_{GA}$ and $CoG_{GA}$ produced remarkably consistent results ($ICC_{3,k} =.97$; $R^2 = .90$; [Fig_intercorrel](#intercorrel)).